nehaask/nehaask/README.md

 ###  Hello!
 This is Neha Kulkarni.
-I am a graduate student pursuing my Master's in Computer Science at Rochester Institute of Technology with an interest in Machine Learning, Data Science and Security.
+I am a graduate student pursuing my Master's of Science in Computer Science at Rochester Institute of Technology with an interest in Machine Learning, Data Science and Security.
 📫 How to reach me: linkedin.com/in/kulkarni-neha

 <!-- # 📊 GitHub Stats: